lifsys/locksys/README.md

 # Locksys

-Locksys is a Python library for securely retrieving API keys from 1Password vaults using the 1Password Connect SDK.
+Locksys is a Python library by Lifsys, Inc. for securely retrieving API keys from 1Password vaults using the 1Password Connect SDK.

 ## Installation